alihassan18/libonomy-documentation/docs/Guide/Validators/run-a-validator.md

 Validators in POS variant chains are responsible for commiting/verifying blocks and verify the transactions.
 In order to become a validator, first the stake needs to be put by which they are able to join the network.
 Their stakes get slashed if they are unavailble or double sign the block.

 :::info
-On aphelion there are few other rules and regulations for the validators which we will cover in the regulation section
+On Aphelion there are few other rules and regulations for the validators which we will cover in the regulation section
 :::

 ## Manual Setup